J.S. Bach, "Chaconne BWV 1004"

 I personally feel blessed for belonging to the same profession as J.S.Bach.
 My greatest admiration for the man, was triggered by a small pocket book maestro Abel Carlevaro landed to me.
 It was to become the only book I read in one day.
 It was Bach's life seen through his wife's diary.
 It was her diary actually.
 That moment when you were struck by the greatness of a normal life mixed with the greatest musical genius humanity had ever known or would ever know since.. unforgettable.
 The greatness of a normal life, its eternal meaning.

 The daily anecdotes told by Anna Magdalena simply make you a part of the man's life.
 The man was...
 A man!
 He was happy, at times sad, even desperate.
-He had a Faith, a passion.
+He had a Faith, a big passion for music.
 He got angry and at times he was afraid...he smoked the pipe and actually wrote poems to it.
 Anna survived Johannes 10 years and died in a poorhouse.
 She never regretted her life with him.
-Johannes never fancied to be the greatest...he was simply one more Bach to become a musician (7 generations of Bach's had already included 50 cantors, organists and town musicians).
+Johannes never fancied to be the greatest...he was simply one more Bach to become a musician (7 generations of Bach's had already included 50 cantors, organists and town musicians, so many Bachs had been musicians that the name was synonymous with musician).
 He wanted to do his job "as well as he knew how..".
 Wow.. what a sentence!
 As well as he knew how...
 It struck me like a vision.
-"That" was "all" I had to do to be like the man I admired the most..
-Do my job as well as I knew how.
+"That" was "all I had to do to be like the man I admired the most...
+To do my job as well as I knew how.
+This is what I had to do in order to become a Saint!

 Brahms' music is beautiful but I think that his greatest life achievement was to revive Bach' figure for all the future generations.
 He was quoted saying "The two greatest events of my lifetime are the founding of the German Empire and the completion of the Bach Gesellschaft's publications".
 We know what happened to the first, but the second is definitely the one Empire where the sun never sets.